GameBoy/gameboy.github.io/wiki/backlightmods.md

   * Update July 2022 -- Funnyplaying had new 9380s made and is now shipping another variant of newly manufactured LG LCDs.
 Quality is consistent with the newly manufactured LG LCDs that one chip is using.
 Again, YMMV depending on the age of the stock from your specific retailer though.
   * 'IPS Ready' GBA SP shells work great with this kit and prevent the need to trim your OEM shell if you don't mind reshelling your SP.
 The upcoming funnyplaying SP shells should work too.

 **\#6.
 Funnyplaying SP 'ITA' Kit** -- Like the GBA version, this is uses a DSi LCD for the backlight kit.
 The actual kits are not out yet (coming soon though) but if you want to jury rig something together, the GBA 'ITA' kit should work just fine with the passive adapter mentioned below (same one I used to put the GBA 9380 v1 kit in a SP).
-Unlike the GBA kit version though, this version should be fully laminated to a glass lens.
-This is a placeholder for now.
-Kit will be launched alongside funnyplaying's custom GBA SP shells, also coming soon
+Unlike the GBA kit version though, this version should be fully laminated to a glass lens and will use the top LCD out of a DSi instead of the bottom LCD.
+This is a placeholder for now. ~~Kit will be launched alongside funnyplaying's custom GBA SP shells, also coming soon.~~ SP shells are out but ITA kit yet to release.
+Perhaps soon?

 **\#7.
-Funnyplaying 'Drop In' Kit** -- I have no idea if the GBA 'Drop In' kit that funnyplaying is currently working on will be made for the SP too but just in case, here's a placeholder.
+Funnyplaying 3.0 IPS Kit** -- The "3.0" in the name refers to the size of the LCD.
+It's NOT "v3". ~~I have no idea if the GBA 'Drop In' kit that funnyplaying is currently working on will be made for the SP too but just in case, here's a placeholder.~~ This kit has launched alongside the Funnyplaying SP housings.
+I have one on the way but I expect it to be very similar to the AGB version.
+The LCD itself should be identical to the AGB version though it appears to use a slightly different ribbon cable connector with the positioning slightly different.
+I'm told that this version (and the AGB versions made going forward) should be feature complete and the "FRM" menu option should now be functional.
+We'll see.

 **\#10.
 "One chip" 9380 IPS "2 in 1" ([kit](https://i.imgur.com/f3fUyf5.jpg))** -- This is the exact same kit as the AGB "2 in 1" version (hence the name) but with an AGS ribbon cable (34 pin) and a laminated LCD.
 The "2 in 1" versions of this kit may ship with [either a toppoly LCD or newly manufactured LG LCD, depending on the age of the stock.](https://youtu.be/Le97takF6Lk) The LCDs in this kit are pre-adhered to the lens but are not laminated (OCA) like the funnyplaying kits.
 All three LCDs are direct replacements for eachother and may be freely swapped.
 Install and performance are actually pretty damn similar to the funnyplaying version.
 Both kits will show some flickering sprites in some games and both kits even have that odd image retention on NES games.
 However, it looks like the frame dropping issue has been resolved on this version (from v1) and [a new color palette/filter feature](https://imgur.com/a/wYgLPUt) has been introduced.
 This kit comes with both wired control support and touch sensor control support for solderless installs.
 Unlike the funnyplaying version, this kit will store the last used brightness level and color filter and restore that next time you boot it up.
 If you have a choice, I think the funnyplaying version is the better buy for now but this kit is not a bad option either. (see [my install here](https://youtu.be/4gL-f7mTw5I))
   * This is the kit used for the Slate mod but with some minor changes.
 We have a different lens pre-applied to the LCD, the LCD itself is fully laminated (newly manufactured LG, not old stock and definitely not Toppoly), and the button controls from the AGB firmware have been enabled for GBA SP.
 Color palette functionality has been removed at the firmware level.